AtomMaterialUI/material-theme-docs/docs/development/external-themes.md

 ## External Themes

-From version 2.3.0 the plugin has the ability to load custom themes from external plugins, just like Color Schemes, Keymaps or Live Templates.
+From version 2.3.0 the plugin can load custom themes from external plugins, just like Color Schemes, Keymaps or Live Templates.
 To do so, it exports a specific [extension point](https://www.jetbrains.org/intellij/sdk/docs/basics/plugin_structure/plugin_extensions_and_extension_points.html) to be used from other plugins wanting to extend the theme list.